Python Turtle - Lesson 3

 9 my_ttl.left(120)

-What values did we change and what do those numbers represent?
+What numbers did we change, and what do they mean?

-If I wanted to make a hexagon, or any other shape, I would need to change these values each time.
+If you wanted to draw a hexagon, or any other shape, you would have to keep changing these numbers every time.

-In programming these are called magic numbers.
-A magic number is a hard coded value that appears in a program.
+In programming, these numbers are called magic numbers.
+A magic number is a value written directly into the code.

-To write better code we remove magic numbers by giving them labels called variables.
+To write better code, we replace magic numbers with names called variables.

-Adjust your code in lesson_3_pt_1.py to match the code below.
+Update your code in lesson_3_pt_1.py so it matches the code below.

 1import turtle